croxiean/croxiean/README.md

 # 💫 About Me:
 Hi !
 My name is samet.
-I am a student at Information system engineering in Mugla Sitki Kocman Uniiversity.<br>Now ı am intersted in web Pentesting , developing , Cloud security&computing and python.
+I am a student at Information system engineering in Mugla Sitki Kocman Uniiversity.<br>Now ı am intersted in web Pentesting , developing , Cloud security&computing, System&network and python.
 You can see <br>my repositories this account.

 ## 🌐 Socials: